The 18 Best Hikes on New Zealand's South Island

 - Abel Tasman Coast Track, Abel Tasman National Park

 New Zealand Hikes Map

-Using the map of New Zealand, you can explore all the hikes.
+A map of New Zealand.
+Use the map to explore all the hikes.

 Ben Lomond Track, Queenstown

 Not far from Queenstown is the very popular Ben Lomond Saddle Track.
 This hike is rated easy to moderate and takes most people around 3-4 hours (return) to complete.
 The elevation gain is quite impressive at 1438 m (4717 ft).

 Keeping to the 11 km Saddle Track, you'll see sparkling mountain lakes, rolling grassy knolls, and sometimes snowcapped peaks.

 You also have the option of turning this into a longer hike by continuing onto the summit, which can make it closer to a 6-8 hour (return) hike.
 Once you reach the summit, you're at an elevation of 1738 m (5734 ft).

 From Saddle to Summit, the track is more challenging due to the steepness and rockiness of the terrain, but at the top, you will be rewarded with incredible panoramic views of the entire Otago Region.